SandhitaG/Amazon-Clone/README.md

-# Amazon Webpage Clone using HTML-CSS but it is not responsive.Can View Live at:
+# Amazon Webpage Clone using HTML-CSS but(Not responsive).Can View Live at:
 https://sandhitag.github.io/Amazon-Clone/